Thank You for Visiting Our Site.

-I’ve fought and prevailed against many of the world’s biggest and toughest companies – Wal-Mart, Federal Express, HP, Home Depot, Target and McDonalds, just to name a few.
-I’ve sued the federal government, state governments, law enforcement agencies, hospitals, retail and fast-food chains and tons of other private-sector corporations.
-There is no employer off limits to me if they’ve violated an employee’s rights.
+Using this model, Jim Garrity has fought and prevailed against many of the world’s biggest and toughest companies – Wal-Mart, Federal Express, HP, Home Depot, Target and McDonalds, just to name a few.
+He has sued the federal government, state governments, law enforcement agencies, hospitals, retail and fast-food chains and tons of other private-sector corporations.
+There is no employer off limits if they violate our client’s workplace rights.

 Why an Employment Lawyer?
 And When to Hire One?

 Employment laws are complex.
 Every law is different.
 So are the deadlines for each.
 You need guidance to protect your rights.
 Employers have an army of experts – human resource officials, EEO managers and lawyers, too – trained to protect the organization.
 Sometimes those advisors see you as a threat, not a victim.
-Many clients have told me they felt their HR and EEO personnel discouraged them from making a complaint, or gave them inaccurate advice, or even slowed their progress while deadlines passed.
+Many clients have told us they felt their HR and EEO personnel discouraged them from making a complaint, gave them inaccurate advice, or even slowed their progress while deadlines passed.
 Never forget who pays those advisors: Your employer.
 Don’t assume anyone dependent on a paycheck from the organization you’re challenging has your best interests in mind.
-They might.
-They may not.

-I also regularly write columns for employees, to help them understand their rights.
-I write on the basic discrimination claims, but also on topics like unequal pay for women, on bogus background checks, and on bad references.
-I offer practical advice on things like becoming a whistleblower, keeping up your online credentials for job recruiters (here and here), and tips for getting pay raises.
+He also regularly write columns for employees, to help them understand their rights.
+He writes on dozens of basic discrimination claims, but also on topics like unequal pay for women, on bogus background checks, and on bad references.
+And you’ll find his practical advice on things like becoming a whistleblower, keeping up your online credentials for job recruiters (here and here), and tips for getting pay raises.

-I am also a published author on trial strategies and tactics for lawyers.
-I recently published 10,000 Depositions Later: 33 Tips For Taking Superior Depositions, a book for trial lawyers, and also authored publications on, among other things, how lawyers can give powerful closing arguments at trial and, for employees, how to self-publish a high-quality book to turbocharge your career credentials.
+Jim Garrity is also a published author on trial strategies and tactics for lawyers.
+He recently published 10,000 Depositions Later: 33 Tips For Taking Superior Depositions, a book for trial lawyers, and also authored publications on, among other things, how lawyers can give powerful closing arguments at trial.

-Need to Talk to Me Right Now About a Matter of Concern?
+Need to Talk to Us Right Now About a Matter of Concern?